 Access to mental healthcare has improved in some ways during the pandemic due to emergency spending and the easing of government regulations.
-We offer examples of telemedicine companies that represent how the industry can deliver care to address expanding needs.
+The potential to make these changes permanent could enhance the business and investment potential for telemedicine companies.

 Coronavirus Aid, Relief, and Economic Security Act: